 Bellevue is working on multiple fronts to reduce emissions associated with mobility and land use, including initiatives that promote walkable mixed-use neighborhoods paired with frequent and reliable transit services to reduce vehicle trips.
 Passenger cars account for 76 percent of total transportation emissions, but the vehicle miles traveled (VMT) per capita has declined by 7 percent since 2011.
-This trend is likely due to employees moving closer to their jobs, working remotely, or taking alternative forms of transportation.
-The light rail extension through Bellevue will help support this transition, which is scheduled to open in 2023.
-Focusing jobs and housing along the light rail extension will create more walkable, livable communities and increase mobility options.
+This is likely due to employees moving closer to their jobs, working remotely or taking alternative forms of transportation.
+The light rail extension through Bellevue will help to support this transition, which is scheduled to open in 2023.
+Focusing jobs and housing along the light rail extension will create more walkable livable communities and increase mobility options.

-To reduce communitywide GHG emissions and enhance livability, Bellevue is working towards expanding mobility options for commuting and other daily trips.
-In 2009, Bellevue City Council adopted the Pedestrian and Bicycle Plan to support walking and biking as safe, healthy, and attractive alternatives to driving.
-The city's transportation demand management (TDM) and Commute Trip Reduction program support local employers, and the city launched the "Choose Your Way" website to centralize resources for residents and workers to learn about mobility options such as carpooling, vanpooling, and transit.
-In addition, Bellevue's TDM program not only supports large businesses with over 100 employees as mandated by the Washington State Commute Trip Reduction (CTR) law, but also supports smaller businesses as well.
+To reduce community-wide GHG emissions and enhance livability, Bellevue is working towards expanding mobility options for commuting and other daily trips.
+In 2009 Bellevue City Council adopted the Pedestrian and Bicycle Plan to support walking and biking as safe, healthy and attractive alternatives to driving.
+The city's Commute Trip Reduction (CTR) program supports local employers and launched the "Choose Your Way" website to centralize resources for residents and businesses to learn about mobility options such as carpooling, vanpooling, and transit.

-Bellevue has one of the highest adoption rates of electric vehicles (EV) per capita in the U.S. Since 2011, the number of EV and plug-in hybrid EV registrations grew by 69 percent on average per year.
+Bellevue has one of the highest adoption rates of electric vehicles (EV) per capita in the U.S. Since 2012, the number of EV and plug-in hybrid EV registrations grew by 69 percent on average per year.
 This growth is projected to continue as EVs become more affordable and charging infrastructure becomes more available throughout the city.
-In addition, the Washington State Zero Emissions Vehicle standard adopted in June 2020, will require automakers to deliver a certain number of zero emissions vehicles.